fatihmert/Flutter-Development-Kit/README.md

   * **locator.dart:** More info [get_it ](https://pub.dev/packages/get_it) package.
 You should define services objects here. (`Singleton` pattern)
   * **config.dart:** It contains fixed information such as listing type settings of logs and API address.
 It should be `DevelopmentMode.PRODUCTION` in release mode.
   * **validates.dart:** It contains regex some main validations for inputs.
+  * **request.dart:** Extending from `http.BaseClient` for easyly using like axios; set default headers and endpoint.
+You can access with `locator`.
+You can setting default headers from `app/config.dart`.
 * helpers
   * responsive.dart: (Example for `app/helper.dart`, examine that)
 * **models**: For parsing JSON objects and other object oriented approaches.